-Reference: 10.12.6, 10.13.3, 3.2.3
+Reference: iSCSI Standard 10.12.6, 10.13.3

-Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.
+Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a

-Discussion: For a new session, the TSIH is zero.
-As part of the response, the target generates a TSIH.TSIH must be set in the first Login Request.
-The reserved value 0 MUST be used on the first connection for a new session.
+Discussion: The reserved value 0 MUST be used for TSIH on the first connection for a new session.
 Otherwise, the TSIH sent by the target at the conclusion of the successful login of the first connection for this session MUST be used.
-The TSIH identifies to the target the associated existing session for this new connection.
-The TSIH is the target assigned session identifying handle.
-Its internal format and content are not defined by this protocol except for the value 0 that is reserved.
-With the exception of the Login Final-Response in a new session, this field should be set to the TSIH provided by the initiator in the Login Request.
-For a new session, the target MUST generate a non-zero TSIH and ONLY return it in the Login Final-Response.
+With the exception of the Login Final-Response in a new session, the TSIH field should be set to the TSIH provided by the initiator in the Login Request.